alexdevero/alex-devero-blog/__drafts__/draft--js-proxy.md

 # Getting Started with JavaScript Proxy Object

-JavaScript Proxy Object is one of the lesser known and a bit esoteric JavaScript features introduced in ES2015.
+JavaScript Proxy object is one of the lesser known and a bit esoteric JavaScript features introduced in ES2015 (ES6).
 In this tutorial, you will learn about what a Proxy object is, how it works and how to create it.
 You will also learn about the six most useful JavaScript Proxy handlers, or traps, and how to use them.
 <!--more-->
 <!--
 Table of Contents: